-- 4.1 Student Recruitment: The program will have student recruitment practices appropriate for its mission. - 4.2 Student Admissions: The program will have and apply well-defined admission criteria appropriate for its mission. - 4.3 Support for Students: The program will ensure the availability of support services, such as curriculum advising, internship placement and supervision, career counseling, and job placement assistance to enable students to progress in careers in public serviceaffairs, administration, and policy. - 4.4 Student Diversity: The program will promote diversity and a climate of inclusiveness through its recruitment, admissions practices, retention efforts, and student support services.
+- 4.1 Student Recruitment: The program will have student recruitment practices appropriate for its mission. - 4.2 Student Admission: The program will have and apply well-defined admission criteria appropriate for its mission. - 4.3 Support for Students: The program will ensure the availability of support services, such as curriculum advising, internship placement and supervision, career counseling, and job placement assistance to enable students to progress in careers in public service. - 4.4 Student Diversity: The program will promote diversity and a climate of inclusiveness through its recruitment, admissions practices, retention efforts, and student support services.